Get access to updated helpful resources and information to choose the right career that best fits you.

 Error!
 Please Check Inputs

 Among the newly emerging areas in law, pursuing law after engineering is quite an exciting combination.
 The combination of law and engineering is one of the uncommon but intriguing degree combinations.
-The stream of engineering has become so saturated that candidates are now looking into diverse career options that can provide them with thriving career opportunities and handsome salaries.
+The stream of engineering has become so saturated that candidates are now looking into diverse career options that can provide them with thriving career opportunities and a good pay scale.
 Since pursuing higher education in law is not restricted to only students of a certain academic background, several combinations and specialisations have come up at every level.
-To pursue law after engineering, candidates need to complete their bachelor’s degree with at least 45% to 50% aggregate scores.
+To pursue law after engineering, candidates need to complete their bachelor’s degree with at least 45% to 50% aggregate marks.

 About Law after Engineering